Marvin510/Revised_Version_City_Chicago/README.md

 - Assumed the location of these cameras was not arbitrary

 Hypothesis
-- There were more cameras in impoverished areas
+- There are more cameras in impoverished areas
 - Plot with poverty index bins supported this idea

 Conclusion